Jobhdez/core/README.md

 to a low level AST whose instructions are explicit x86-64 instructions.

 ## Purpose for writing this compiler
 This compiler was done for fun and to learn about assembly and low level details.
 Thanks to this project now I have a rough idea of how the assembly looks for the constructs that I implemented.
 This project was a quick experiment to get an idea of how to to build a compiler.
-My initial intention was to quickly generate the x86 AST for some simple programs -- i.e., the constructs above in isolation.
-As a result, nested constructs cannot be compiled.
+My initial intention was to quickly generate the x86 AST for some simple programs.

-## Lessons
-If I were to start from scratch this what I would do differently.
-While building this I was too narrow focused; that is I was thinking very concretely and specific use cases; for example, I only tested if statements in isolation but I never tested an if statement with nested if statements or a while loop with nested if statements and so on.
-I think if I would have been more general in my approach I would have captured a pattern.

-Another thing I am learning is that your technical decisions will follow you, so to speak, thoughout the developement of the project; for example, in this project I would have to re-write a lot of things to do it the correct way.

-I also did not construct the ast properly and so I had to hack things together in later passes; for instance `cpm` is not contructed properly.
-In addition, assignment was not constructed.
 ## Getting Started
 **Dependencies**:
 - SBCL: